smansoft/spring-login/README.md

 	- print-tool (Print Tool):
 		https://github.com/smansoft/print-tool/
 		http://blog.smansoft.com/2019/04/09/java-print-tool/
-		This tool is used by below examples/templates;
+		this tool is used by below examples/templates;

 	- scripts
 		scripts for creating/init/drop of databases/users;